cloudflare/cloudflare-docs/content/zaraz/advanced/preview-mode.md

 ## Disable Preview & Publish mode

-Disable Preview & Publish mode to work in real-time.
-When you work in real-time, any changes made on the dashboard are applied instantly to domain you are working on.
+Disable Preview & Publish mode to work in real time.
+When you work in real time, any changes made on the dashboard are applied instantly to the domain you are working on.

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account and domain.
 2. Go to **Zaraz** > **Settings**.